angelatsai1214/cse15l-lab-reports/lab-report-2-week-1.md

     ![Image](/Images/WhereAmIUpdated.png)

 I used the up-arrow on my keyboard and `!` with command number to save the amount of typing.
 I think it was under 10 keystrokes.

+## Thanks for reading this!